UchihaSayuri87/05-cw-game-water-quest/README.md

 If you have any questions or need any assistance with your code, reach out to the HelpHub or attend a Drop-In Hour.
 You got this!!

+## Notes about audio assets
+- Place the game's audio files (pop.mp3, bad.mp3, start.mp3, win.mp3) in either a "sounds/" or "sound/" folder at the project root.
+- The runtime loader (assets.js) will try absolute paths first (/sounds, /sound) and then relative folders (sounds, sound), so either layout will work.
+- If you still see 404s in DevTools, confirm the exact filenames and folder and update AUDIO_FOLDERS in assets.js to include the correct folder name.